cultfamily-on-github/cult-resources-microservice/README.md

 # CULT Resources Microservice
+This microservice might turn out to be the more holistic approach when compared to the [evidence links microservice](https://github.com/cultfamily-on-github/cult-evidence-links-microservice).

 In order to strengthen resilience, scalability and technological freedom for contributors, we establish a microservices architecture.